greim/await.js/README.md

-# await.js: Multi-variable promises for asynchronous JavaScript
+# await.js: Simple promises

-await.js has no library dependencies and runs in browsers or in Node, without any special configuration.
-The word "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is an amazing idea and everybody should check it out. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5.
+await.js has no library dependencies, and runs in either browsers or in Node.
+The word "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is an amazing idea that's worth checking out. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5.
 AKA IE8 and lower.
 To that end, an example example-polyfills.js file is included in this project. example-polyfills.js experimental, has no test coverage, and is otherwise purely optional.

-## What are multi-variable promises?

-With regular promises, you ask for a thing, and you get back an object with success and error events that you can set listeners on.
-In the body of your success event handler, you then have access to the thing you asked for. await.js is the same way, but you ask for *multiple things*, and in the body of your success handler, you then have access to the *all the things*.
+await.js aims to present a no-nonsense promise API.
+Promises in await.js are simple.
+You ask for set of things, and you get back an object that emits *keep* and *fail* events.
+In your *keep* event handler, you then have access to the all the things.

-await.js exposes the `await()` factory function, which returns a promise.
-You can then listen to *keep* and *fail* events on the promise.

-    await('noun1', 'noun2', 'adjective')
+    var promise = await('noun1', 'noun2', 'adjective')

-    .run(function(promise){
+    promise.run(function(promise){
       setTimeout(function(){ promise.keep('noun1', 'horse') }, 1000)
       setTimeout(function(){ promise.keep('noun2', 'apple') }, 4000)
       setTimeout(function(){ promise.keep('adjective', 'happy') }, 2000)
     })

-    .onkeep(function(got){
+    promise.onkeep(function(got){
       console.log(
       	"The %s eats the %s and is %s.", got.noun1,